British Gymnastics Privacy Notice – Membership

 We have carried out legitimate interest assessments (LIA) to ensure that the above processing activities are necessary and are carried out in a way that ensures a balance our interests and those of any other relevant third parties in processing information about you and your own individual interests, rights and freedoms in respect of this information.
 As part of these assessments, we have identified appropriate safeguards, especially to protect the interest of data subjects who are children.
 We can provide details of these assessments on request.

-With your consent, we will use your email address to send you the latest news and information about gymnastics that we believe may be of interest to you.
-We use Mailchimp, a third-party provider to manage our marketing communications.
+With your consent, we will use your email address to send you the latest news and information about gymnastics that we believe may be of interest to you and in accordance with your stated preferences.
+We use Dotmailer to send our communications.

 When we send you marketing communications, we monitor whether you have opened the communication and clicked on any included links.
 This will enable us to track and analyse your level of engagement/interest in the communication we are sending you and will provide us with further insight on what type of communications are most of interest to you.

-If you agree to marketing, and later change your mind, you can opt out at any point, by amending your settings in ‘my account’.
-Alternatively, you can use the ‘unsubscribe’ link at the end of the electronic communication but this will unsubscribe you from all marketing communications.
-Please note that you may still receive communications for a short period after changing your preferences but this will stop as soon as our systems are updated.
+If you agree to marketing, and later change your mind, you can opt out at any point, by amending your preferences in 'My Account'.
+Alternatively, you can use the 'Unsubscribe' link at the end of the electronic communication, but this will unsubscribe you from all marketing communications.
+Please note that you may still receive communications for a short period after changing your preferences, but this will stop as soon as our systems are updated.

-With your consent, you can also receive information with GEL by email about their gymnastics merchandise, resources and events.
-If you agree to receiving marketing from GEL and later change your mind, you can unsubscribe using the link in the GEL communication or withdraw your consent by amending your marketing preferences in ‘my account’.
+With your consent, we will share your information with GEL so that you can be added to the British Gymnastics Official Shop email marketing list to receive information from GEL about their gymnastics merchandise, resources and events.
+If you agree to receiving marketing from GEL and later change your mind, you can unsubscribe using the link in the GEL communication or withdraw your consent by contacting GEL.

 Marketing from the British Gymnastics Foundation (BGF)